 Form and Content – Physical forms and compositional principles can and should reinforce the content (or subject matter) of any work.
 Your Subject Matter will be your Content which may include your emotional, intellectual, symbolic spiritual and/or narrative intentions.
 Unity of form and content is important to communicating an idea or message feature in any work of art or design.

-Step 8 : Once your design is complete and dry, carefully remove your artist tape and write your name, as well as the adjective, shape and design tool you chose on the back
+Step 7 : Once your design is complete and dry, carefully paste on a Bristol Board and write your name, as well as the adjective, shape and design tool you chose on the back

 Bring the Final Project to Final Assessment Class.